-These Green Homes Network members took part in this summer's 'Green Designs' open day series.
+These Green Homes Network members took part in last summer's 'Green Designs' open day series.
 You can book a visit to any of these properties or read more about them in their case studies.

 This unique eco-home is a fabulous example of a modern property that sits easily in its suburban setting, overlooking the Water of Leith.
 More text

 This couple halved their energy bills by switching to renewable electricity and making their home as energy efficient as possible.
 These householders are so passionate about going green, they’ve even switched both their cars to electric vehicles.

 We received over 50 visitors to this off-grid log house that’s insulated using recycled paper - a genuine 'Green Design' in the Turiff area.

 After 30 years of living in a draughty inefficient home, this couple took drastic action – they knocked down their house and built a new one.
 While doing so they paid attention to the things that matter – warmth, comfort and affordability.

 This Highland home, clad in locally sourced larch, certainly has the wow factor – and not just because of its looks.
 Built in the garden of the owners’ original home, the property boasts a wide range of green technologies and makes use of timber sourced from the grounds where the house was built, making it a perfect example of a sustainable build, and well worth a peek.